ajhiggins421/study.com-paywall-bypass/README.md

-# study.comUnblockChromeExtension
+# study.com-paywall-bypass
-Unblocks text on study.com
+Chrome Extension that unblocks the paywalls on study.com